matthewleechen/matthewleechen/README.md

 --------

-Selected Projects:
+Selected Work in Progress:

-- **Innovation and Upper-Tail Human Capital Linkages in Britain, 1660-1870**
+- **Innovation and Upper-Tail Human Capital Linkages, 1660-1870**

-- **Expeditions, Attitudes, and the Scientific Frontier**

-- **The Dutch Revolt, Chartered Companies, and Trade Persistence, 1566-1795**
+- **Enlightened Journeys?
+Expeditions, Science, and Imperialism**

-- **Trade, Language, and the Indonesian Independence Movement, c.1890-1949**
+- **Merchants and Monopolies: Trade and Politics following the Dutch Revolt**

-- **The Dutch Opinion on Colonialism: The Dutch East Indies, 1800-1949** (with Melissa Dell and Leander Heldring)
+- **The Dutch Opinion on Colonialism** (with Melissa Dell and Leander Heldring)